riverbed/steelscript-vm-config/README.md

 6. A fresh install will take between 10-20 minutes depending on your internet connection.

-7. Once completed, a new virtual machine will be waiting with FlyScript Portal and IPython Notebooks ready.
+7. Once completed, a new virtual machine will be waiting with SteelScript Application Framework and IPython Notebooks ready.

-### FlyScript Portal
+### SteelScript Application Framework

 1. On your host machine, head to the URL [http://127.0.0.1:30080](http://127.0.0.1:30080) and the portal should